-The severe wet weather and king high tides in February 2020 led to extensive flooding.
-Beachwatch issued extreme wet weather alerts on the Illawarra daily beach pollution forecast during February 2020, advising stormwater pollution may be impacting ocean beaches for an extended period, with lifeguard reports of floating debris and discoloured water continuing after the rain had ceased.
+Notably, very heavy rain fell in mid-March with Kiama and Port Kembla recording three-day rain totals on 21-23 March of 136 mm and 119 mm, respectively.
+Many coastal areas were impacted by flooding triggered by the heavy rainfall.
+Beachwatch issued an extreme wet weather and flooding alert on the Illawarra daily beach pollution forecast during March 2021, advising stormwater pollution and floodwaters may be impacting swimming sites for an extended period, with lifeguard reports of floating debris and discoloured water continuing after the rain had ceased.

-The Illawarra coast experienced many isolated showers during March 2020, with a high number of wet days for the month.
-Rainfall totals for April 2020 were well below the long-term monthly average.
+Rainfall totals for April 2021 were well below the long-term monthly average.